CiscoSE/nso_svc_external_query/README.md

 make
 ```

-After that is done, reload the packages in the NSO command line:
+Reload the packages in the NSO command line:

 ```bash
 packages reload